 It's not always easy to let go of a relationship.
 You may wonder if you're giving up too soon, or if you're just in a rut rather than approaching the breaking point.
 But if you're constantly asking yourself the question, it might be time to part ways.
 Before you think about how to break up with your partner, consider whether you're doing it for the right reasons.
 It's okay to break up with someone you love if they're not the right person for you.

-Read on as experts Suzanne Degges White Ph.D. and Barton Goldsmith Ph.D. explain six key reasons to decide when it's time to move on.
+Read on as experts Suzanne Degges White, Ph.D., and Barton Goldsmith, Ph.D., explain six factors to consider as you decide whether or not it's time to move on.

 Meet the Expert

 - Suzanne Degges-White Ph.D. is a licensed counselor and professor at Northern Illinois University.